Sinthuya/Supermarket-sales-Excel/README.md

 - Average Unit Price: The average unit price across all stores is $55.67.
 - Minimum and Maximum Unit Price: The minimum unit price is $10.08, and the maximum unit price is $99.96.
 - Standard Deviation: The standard deviation of unit prices indicates a variation of approximately $26.49 from the mean.
-Understanding the distribution of unit prices can help the supermarket company in pricing strategies, product positioning, and identifying potential pricing gaps in the market.
+Understanding the distribution of unit prices can help the supermarket in pricing strategies, product positioning, and identifying potential pricing gaps in the market.

 ##### Quantity:
 - Average Quantity Ordered: On average, each transaction involves a quantity of 5.51 items.
 - Variability in Quantity Ordered: The standard deviation of quantity ordered is about 2.92, suggesting some variability in the quantity of items per transaction.
-Analysing quantity ordered provides insights into customer purchasing behaviour and inventory management, and demand forecasting, enabling the company to optimise stock levels and improve supply chain efficiency.
+Analysing quantity ordered provides insights into customer purchasing behaviour, inventory management and demand forecasting enabling the company to optimise stock levels and improve supply chain efficiency.

 ##### Total Sales:
 - Total Sales: The combined total sales for all stores amount to $322,966.75.